Valid Inference with Imperfect Synthetic Data

-Partitioning the moments into observed data residuals $m_t(\theta)$ and synthetic data residuals $h_t(\eta)$, we derive an explicit formula for the asymptotic variance of $\sqrt{T}(\hat{\theta}_T-\theta)$ in Appendix \ref{appx:partitioned}.
 We find two important conclusions.
 First, when these residuals are independent of the observed data, the formula reduces to the optimal variance based only on the fully observed data.
 That is, in the worst case where synthetic data is completely uninformative, including it does not hurt (at least asymptotically).
 Second, when the real and synthetic residuals are correlated (as we would hope), we derive a lower bound on the variance which is proportional to the residual variance in a regression of the observed data residuals on the span of the synthetic data residuals.
 This bound is minimized by choosing moments that span the conditional expectation of the observed data residuals given $T_i$, a sufficient condition for which is that the conditional distribution of $\hat{X},\hat{Y}$ or $\tilde{X},\tilde{Y}$ given $T$ equals the conditional distribution of $X,Y$.